measurement-factory/squid-notes/thumbs.md

 ----

-In source code comments, avoid repeating what the code already clearly says.
+<a name="cmnt-dry"></a>In source code comments, avoid repeating what the code already clearly says.
 ----

 This is one of the applications of the even more general [DRY] principle.